Ransomware Response Plan: 6 Phases From Attack to Recovery

 • Revenue-generating platforms

-• Safety-critical systems (especially in manufacturing, healthcare, and infrastructure)
+• Safety-critical systems (especially in manufacturing and healthcare)

 • Backup and recovery infrastructure